eltonbear/pythonScript2Setup/tutorial.md

     WinPython contains a GUI called *WinPython Control Panel* which allows you to install/uninstall Python packages.
 There are many packages already built in.
 You can remove those you don't need and add new Python packages.
 Reference [here](http://cyrille.rossant.net/create-a-standalone-windows-installer-for-your-python-application/).

     For example, HKOLP requires Python packages below:
-    * XlsxWriter - might already be installed
+    * XlsxWriter - might have already been installed by WinPython
     * openpyxl
 4. Download and install Inno Setup [here](http://www.jrsoftware.org/isinfo.php)
 5. Run Inno Setup.
 You can use the wizard to create a new installer file (.iss file) or write a .iss file from scratch